-Fernando is the Lead Organizer for the Alliance for a Just Society.
+Fernando is the Communities for Our Colleges Campaign Director at Just Strategy.
 He has twenty years of organizing and policy experience with many labor, community, and racial and economic justice organizations in Washington State and across the U.S. Fernando migrated from Mexico at sixteen years old and recently became a U.S. citizen and voted for the first time in 2021.
 He sits on the board of the Tubman Center for Health & Freedom and the Washington State Commission on Hispanic Affairs.

 Finance & Administrative Director

 TySonia Carr has over a decade of experience building non-profit accounting and administrative systems, as well as with budgeting and financial reporting.
 TySonia supports the operations of Just Strategy its fiscally sponsored organizations and projects.
 Tysonia began working with Alliance for Just Society — Just Strategy’s 501(c)(3) sister organization — in 2010.
 Tysonia loves to travel, cook and spend time with her large family.
 She lives in Seattle, WA.

 Dr. Charlene Sinclair is an organizer, thinker, and writer whose work centers on the intersection of race, gender, economy, and democracy.
 A highly sought-after human-centered strategist, designer thinker, and facilitator.
 Charlene is a consultant, trainer, and strategic advisor for leading social change organizations and leaders.
 Charlene serves as Interim Publisher of Colorlines, a leading source for accessible media on race, power, and democracy, and Associate Director of BlackPAC and the Black Progressive Action Coalition (BPAC).

 Your support for Just Strategy allows us to continue our cutting edge organizing campaigns.
 A donation, large or small, will go directly to building grassroots power.

 - $100 will cover a month of cell service for a rural organizer.